 - description of data to be collected, method of collection, its nature and format

-- You may find it helpful to consult a further set of questions from MIT.
-The type and quantity of data produced, the audience, the frequency with with data is changed or updated, and the length of time data will be retained all affect your data plan -- and the degree to which University resources or other data services can contribute to the project.
+- The type and quantity of data produced, the audience, the frequency with with data is changed or updated, and the length of time data will be retained all affect your data plan -- and the degree to which University resources or other data services can contribute to the project.

 - name of the persons responsible for data management, during your research project and over time; how you will ensure adherence to the plan over time